efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/top-command_cheat_sheet.md

 - `$ top -n 1 -b > top-output.txt`

-- Press Shift + o, and enter a value to see processes using more than a specified %MEM.
+- Press Shift + o, enter a value to see processes using more than a specified %MEM.

 - Press 'z' to add color to the display.
 - Press Shift + Z to open color settings and choose display elements to change colors.